Sephora-M/graph-rl/README.md

 nodes might be inaccessible (= walls with 0. transition probability), and some nodes might be difficult to access (= obstacles with p transition probability 0 < p < 1).
 There is one absorbing goal state that gives reward of 100;
-all other states are non absorbing and do not give any reward
+all other states are non absorbing and do not give any reward.
 #### lspi.py
 Contains the main interface to LSPI algorithm.